 Dr. Biology: Tell me, since I introduced you as a "Rock Star of Science," and you actually mentioned you like Soft Rock, do you have a favorite Rock Star yourself or musician?

-Ed: That's a tough question, because I rarely paid attention to the individual singers.
+Ed: That's a tough question because I rarely paid attention to the individual singers.
 I had individual songs, melodies, background music, I enjoyed watching.
 Mostly what I did was to focus, while I was doing the microscope work, on the soft, easy music of Soft Rock during that period.
 It's just an incidental, but it really helped provide a sense of peace and concentration while I was doing detailed work in sorting out all these 600+ species.

-Dr. Biology: Well, I find it interesting that it's Soft Rock that was bringing this peace and calm to you, rather then say "Classical Music" or something like that, which you might stereotypically pick for a scientist.
+Dr. Biology: Well, I find it interesting that it's Soft Rock that was bringing this peace and calm to you, rather than say "Classical Music" or something like that, which you might stereotypically pick for a scientist.
 OK, so you can't remember the names of your favorite Rock Star or musician?
 That's OK.
 Do you have a favorite Rock Star Scientist?

 Ed: I don't know any other Rock Star Scientists. [laughter]